Math Fun

 We all know the value of Pi, the ratio of a circle's circumference to its diameter: 3.14.
 We confidently use that 3.14 number in circles and spheres calculations.
 But have you ever tried calculating that number to a 10-decimal accuracy?
 Are you wondering how the Babylonians figured it out and calculated Pi almost 2500 years ago and how Archimedes and Euclid refined and proofed the theorem?
 With some basic knowledge of the Pythagorean theorem learned in Grade Six, we calculate the Pi value easily.
 And it is fun.

-Demonstrating it differently, we place six beer cans around a same-size can.
+Demonstrating it differently, we place six cans of beer around a same-size can.
 They fit perfectly.
 Then, mentally draw lines from the center of each can to the center of each neighboring can, thus three lines emanating from each can.
 The drawing is a hexagon with six perfect triangles.

 The hexagon is a quasi-circle.
 The ratio of the circumference of that 'circle' (six triangle sides) to its diameter (two triangle sides) is 3.
 It is the beginning point of our Pi calculation.